RishavGupta1C/Udemy-iOS13/README.md

 # Udemy-iOS13
-iOS Applications that I learned in Udemy Course
+iOS Applications that I learned in Udemy Course by Andela Yu.